Zhuzxlab/LW-FQZip2/README.md

 	make clean
 	make

 The executable files ‘LWFQZip2’, ‘LWMapping’ and 'FQZip' will be generated in the same directory of the source code.
 The light-weight mapping model can be used independently with LW-FQZip 2.
 Make sure the archiving tool tar(http://www.gnu.org/software/tar/tar.html) have been installed and configured correctly before running LW-FQZip 2.
+LW-FQZip 2 depends on compression algorithms: lpaq9m(http://mattmahoney.net/dc/text.html#1440).
 High compression mode depends on compression algorithms: zpaq702(http://mattmahoney.net/dc/zpaq702.zip).
 To ensure that executable file zpaq has permission to perform.

 ### Commands